milanaryal/milanaryal.github.io/_posts/2015/2015-02-11-integrating-social-meta-tags-into-jekyll.md

 excerpt: "A guide to adding social meta tags into Jekyll."
 ---

-Social media meta tags allows us to optimize for sharing Twitter, Facebook, Google+ and Pinerest by defining exactly how titles, descriptions, images and more appear in social streams.
+~~Social media meta tags~~ allows us to optimize for sharing ==Twitter, Facebook, Google+ and Pinerest== by defining exactly how titles, descriptions, images and more appear in social streams.
 There're various ways but following social meta tags is the best method to integrating into Jekyll.

 A lot of these will even cross-share the tags.
 For example, Google+ will actually use Facebook's Open Graph tags if their available.
 All in all, the following code is a great start.